Warmun Community, Western Australia: 2011 floods

 Devastating flash flooding occurred in March 2011, affecting most of the houses, the school, the clinic, and the Warmun Art Centre, including its new gallery.
 At that time, Turkey Creek ran through the centre of the community.
 The whole community was evacuated, but there were no deaths, and all buildings were eventually rebuilt on higher ground.

+Climate

 Governance

 The community is managed through its incorporated body, Warmun Community (Turkey Creek) Incorporated, which was incorporated under the Associations Incorporation Act, 1895-1969 (WA) in 1977.

 Facilities and attractions

 The Ngalangangpum School was established in town at the request of the community.
 Built in 1979, the school allowed students to stay in town rather than attend St Joseph's School in Wyndham and only come home over the holidays.
 The school was significantly upgraded in 1987, then again in 1990 so that secondary schooling could occur in town, and again in 2001.